 Terms and Conditions and Take Down Policy Think about the information you share on your blog Dealing with Comments Consider your Digital Footprint Copyright and open licensing Further information Terms and Conditions and Take Down Policy All blog users must adhere to the service’s Terms and Conditions of Use.
 The University provides the Service on […]Read more "Privacy, openness, copyright and licensing "

-Difference between blogging and scholarly writing Finding your voice Thinking about your audience Engaging with your readers Effective Digital Content (Writing for the Web) course Further reading Difference between blogging and scholarly writing Writing for blogs requires different skills from scholarly writing, however blogging can complement your scholarly writing and research outputs.
-The iterative […]Read more "Writing for blogs"
+Difference between blogging and scholarly writing Finding your voice Thinking about your audience Engaging with your readers Further reading Difference between blogging and scholarly writing Writing for blogs requires different skills from scholarly writing, however blogging can complement your scholarly writing and research outputs.
+The iterative practice of regular blogging has its own set […]Read more "Writing for blogs"